Amsterdam Gay Travel

 Generator Amsterdam is technically a hostel, but honestly feels more like an upscale hotel!
 This massive 168-room property nestled alongside the serene Oosterpark has something for every type of traveler.

-Backpackers and single travelers can score a bed in a shared room for around only 20 Euro, but plenty of inexpensive traditional 1 to 2-person rooms are available as well.
+Backpackers and single travelers can score a bed in a shared room for around 20 Euro, but plenty of inexpensive traditional 1 to 2-person rooms are available as well.

 With grand suites that cost less than 200 Euro, Generator has to be one of the best places for groups of friends to stay while visiting Amsterdam.